WaronV/Wet_App_Terminal/README.md

 This code is second terminal app which i decided created.
 During the development of the application, I learned a lot of useful things.
-The application allow to add, remove, looke for and edit dog accounts in list.
+The application allow to add, remove, looke for and edit dog accounts in databass.
+The application is based on MySQL database.

-In future, the autor would like to add:

-- function descriptions
+Python 3.7 (64-bit)
-- MySQL database
+MySQL 8.0.29
-- information about visits, medical drugs and diagnosis each of the dogs.